yasz24/eau2/report/doc.md

 }
 ```
 If KVStores are the airplanes shuttling data back and forth, the distributedArrays are mission control.
 They keep track of how much data goes in each "chunk" that is stored on a node before starting to store information on the next node in the system.
 They also keep track of all the keys associated with their data and randomly generate a UID to minimize the risk of storing data with the same key as another distributedArray. itemCount, ChunkCount, and chunkArray are all to further help the Array delegate data effectively and with a minimum amount of calls to the KVStore assuming every time we reach out to the KVStore it'll require a network request.
-To easy up the number of queries made from the DistributedArray to the KVStore, and to avoid the expensive deserialization of Value's returned, a cache of the array chunks was included in this implementation.
-This not only accomplishes a signifcant improvement in the performance of our DistributedArray, but is better, and more robust in design, expanding the scope of usage in terms of magnitude of data that can be handled.
+To reduce the number of queries made from the DistributedArray to the KVStore, and to avoid the expensive deserialization of Value's returned, a cache of the array chunks is included in this implementation.
+This provides a signifcant improvement in the performance of our DistributedArray and is a more robust design, expanding the scope of usage in terms of magnitude of data that can be handled.

 ```
 class DistributedColumn : public Column {